dyanchenko/RepData_PeerAssessment1/PA1_template.md

----
-title: 'Reproducible Research: Peer Assessment 1'
+# Reproducible Research: Peer Assessment 1
-output:
-  html_document:
-    keep_md: yes
----

 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a Fitbit, Nike Fuelband, or Jawbone Up.
-These type of devices are part of the ìquantified selfî movement ñ a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
+These type of devices are part of the ‚Äúquantified self‚Äù movement ‚Äì a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.

 \
 Having got these data, we decided to analyze them and look at what are the pattern of people's daily activities.